weweweok/vismem/README.md

 ## create data base
 On usually munipulating data base,You have to make migration file.
 But You don't have to make now.
 I created.
-You only write "py manage.py migrate graph_memo 0001" in tarminal.
+You only write "python manage.py migrate graph_memo 0001" in tarminal.
 ```
-py manage.py migrate graph_memo 0001
+python manage.py migrate graph_memo 0001
 ```
 you will find file "db.dbsqlite3".You can save graph_data.